 Neutral flaperon position

-One note about the wing constructon – for better stability, it’s designed with the slight wash out on the wing tips.
+One note about the wing construction – for better stability, it’s designed with a slight washout on the wingtips.

 You can clearly see it on the model from the tail.